bogdancupsa/Python-Projects/README.md

 Python projects

 ## 1. Django:
   * I had implemented 3 microservices in django: User, Devices and Chat.
 Sqlite is used as database.
 Token authentication for the login.
 Angular for frontend.
 Web Sockets with redis server Redis for the chat microservice.
+Rabbit Mq for communication between microservice.
 All the microservices are in docker containers.
 ## 2. Tkinter app:
    * I had implemented a simple IDE using Tkinter.
 I emphasized memento and obervable design patterns.
 ## 3. PyQt5 app: